RJAIN-27/SlackBot-CSC510/Deploy.md

 **TestCase3:**
 1. Test User doesn't upload a dataset.
-2. Test User enters "I want to analyze the dataset." in the message field.
+2. Test User types "I want to analyze the dataset." in the message field and presses 'Enter'

 **Expected:**